VicangelNik/advanced_programming_methods_v1/README.md

 It is an exercise that finds via reflection declared methods, fields, super types and subtypes of a class.

 ## Description
-The application expects 3 parameters the input file, the output file and the number of results in this order. output file can be created if it does not exist.
+The application expects 3 parameters· the input file, the output file and the number of results in this order. output file can be created if it does not exist.

 The home/1stProject.pdf file has the full description of this exercise.